liahwallace1/chs-lunch-finder-client/README.md

 # Welcome to What's For Lunch Charleston!

-What's For Lunch Charleston is a single page application with Rails API and React client side ([see the API repository][chs-lunch-finder-api).
+What's For Lunch Charleston is a single page application with Rails API and React client side ([see the API repository](https://github.com/liahwallace1/chs-lunch-finder-api).
 This app can help people in Charleston pick a lunch restaurant, or it can suggest a place for them.

   - Single page application using React.js.
   - State management with Redux.